bbauska/W3Cx-3of5/README.md

 Below you will find two examples that show how to do this trick.
 The first is for a "regular" video, using the &lt;video&gt; and &lt;source&gt; elements.
 This technique can also be used on any YouTube embedded videos (see Example #2 below).

-The interesting part is that we use a 100% standard (and really small and simple) JavaScript code here to handle the window resize events and we just set regular CSS properties width and height of the video element, to resize the video.
+The interesting part is that we use a 100% standard (and really small and simple) JavaScript code here to handle the window resize events and we just set regular CSS properties width and height of the video element, to resize the video.</p>

-Example #1: with a regular video
+<h4>Example #1: with a regular video</h4>

-Full width, resizable, borderless video, just using plain CSS and JS DOM events.</p>
+<p>Full width, resizable, borderless video, just using plain CSS and JS DOM events.</p>

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------------- 72. body onload=init (89) ----------------------------------->